coderefinery/video-processing/README.md

   sub-part.
 This allows us to parellelize the subtitle fixing and the video slicing.
 - ffmpeg-editlist also generates the descriptions for YouTube.
+- ffmpeg-editlists also adds the descriptions, chapters, and subtitles into a final .mkv file.
 - A Makefile automates subtitle generation
 - `git annex sync --content` moves all content around as desired, making sure that the cluster has a full copy and other remotes have